Paraguayan War: Provisional government

-End of the war
+Guerilla warfare

 Campaign of the Hills

 The son-in-law of Emperor Pedro II, Gaston, Count of Eu, was nominated in 1869 to direct the final phase of the military operations in Paraguay.
 At the head of 21,000 men, Eu led the campaign against the Paraguayan resistance, the Campaign of the Hills, which lasted over a year.

 Most important were the Battle of Piribebuy and the Battle of Acosta Ñu, in which more than 5,000 Paraguayans died.
 After a successful beginning which included victories over the remnants of Solano López's army, the Count fell into depression and Paranhos became the unacknowledged, de facto commander-in-chief.

 Death of Solano López

 President Solano López organized the resistance in the mountain range northeast of Asunción.
 At the end of the war, with Paraguay suffering severe shortages of weapons and supplies, Solano López reacted with draconian attempts to keep order, ordering troops to kill any of their colleagues, including officers, who talked of surrender.
 Paranoia prevailed in the army, and soldiers fought to the bitter end in a resistance movement, resulting in more destruction in the country.

 Two detachments were sent in pursuit of Solano López, who was accompanied by 200 men in the forests in the north.
 On 1 March 1870, the troops of General José Antônio Correia da Câmara surprised the last Paraguayan camp in Cerro Corá.
 During the ensuing battle, Solano López was wounded and separated from the remainder of his army.
 Too weak to walk, he was escorted by his aide and a pair of officers, who led him to the banks of the Aquidaban-nigui River.
 The officers left Solano López and his aide there while they looked for reinforcements.

 Before they returned, Câmara arrived with a small number of soldiers.
 Though he offered to permit Solano López to surrender and guaranteed his life, Solano López refused.
 Shouting "I die with my homeland!", he tried to attack Câmara with his sword.
 He was quickly killed by Câmara's men, bringing an end to the long conflict in 1870.